Logius-standaarden/NL-GOV-profile-for-CloudEvents/docs/GOV-NL-profile-for-CloudEvents/Context Attributes.md

 **CloudEvents-NL**

+Constraints:
 - Decision on whether or not to use the attribute and/or the exact interpretation is postponed.
-To be determined partly on the basis of agreements about subscription and filtering.
+To be determined partly on the basis of future agreements about subscription and filtering.

+Example:
+  - `source`: urn:nld:oin:00000001823288444000:systeem:BRP-component
+  - `type`: nl.brp.persoon-gehuwd
+  - `subject`: 123456789 (citizen service number)

 #### time